 Because bus drivers, too, took shelter when the countywide siren was activated, they could not be released until the "all-clear" sign came from Vaara.
 So buses were delayed by about 20 minutes Friday afternoon, said Vaara.

-The Clarkston Yews

-5 S. Main St. Clarkston, MI 48346 Phone 625-3370 FAX 625-0706

-James A. Sherman, Publisher

-Don Rush, Assistant to the Publisher

-Julie Campe, Editor

-Tracy King, Associate Editor

-Sandra G. Conlen, Reporter

-James Gibowski, Reporter

-Curt McAllister, Reporter

-Stewart McTeer, Advertising Manager

-Deanna Johnson, Advertising Sales Rep.

-Jackie Nowicki, Advertising Sales Rep.

-Timothy Speed, Advertising Sales Rep.

-Grace Heike, Customer Service Representative

-Mary-Jo Abdoo, Office Clerk

-Mailed 2nd class postage paid at Oxford, MI 48051.
+The Clarkston Fews 5 S. Main St. Clarkston, MI 48346 Phone 625-3370 FAX 625-U706 James A. Sherman, Publisher Don Rush, Assistant to the Publisher Julie Campe, Editor Tracy King, Associate Editor Sandra G. Conlen, Reporter James Gibowski, Reporter Curt McAllister, Reporter Stewart McTeer, Advertising Manager Deanna Johnson, Advertising Sales Rep. Jackie Nowicki, Advertising Sales Rep. Timothy Speed, Advertising Sales Rep. Grace Heike, Customer Service Representative Mary-Jo Abdoo, Office Clerk Mailed 2nd class postage paid at Oxford, MI 48051.
 Published Wednesday.
 Subscriptions: \$13 yearly in Oakland County, \$15 per year out of Oakland County, \$19 per year out of state.
 Single copies: 50 cents.

-POSTMASTER: Send address changes to The Clarkston News, 5 S. Main St., Clarkson, MI 48346

-All advertising in The Clarkston News is subject to the conditions in the applicable rate card or advertising contract, copies of which are available from the Ad Department at The Clarkston News, 5 S. Main St., Clarkston, MI (313-625-3370).
-This newspaper reserves the right not to accept an advertiser's order.
-Our ad takers have no authority to bind this newspaper, and only publication of an ad constitutes acceptance of the advertiser's order.

-Published by Sherman Publications, Inc.
+POSTMASTER: Send address changes to The Clarkston News, 5 S. Main St., Clarkson, MI 48346 All advertising in The Clarkston News is subject to the conditions in the applicable rate card or advertising contract, copies of which are available from the Ad Department at The Clarkston News, 5 S. Main St., Clarkston, MI (313-625-3370).
+This waspaper reserves the right not to accept an advertiser's order.
+Our ad takers have no aper, and only publication of an ad constitutes acceptance ty to bind this new Published by Sherman Publications, Inc.

-"Pride in Peramount"

 NEWLY-planted trees on Enterprise Drive, Springfield Township, were bent almost horizontally by the raging storm that swept through Oakland County Sept.
 14. No one was seriously injured by the storm in the Clarkston area.
-DIICOVER